Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Does buying a property qualify or at least help for residency in the Philippines?

-As of early 2026, buying residential property in the Philippines does not qualify you for any residency visa on its own, because the Bureau of Immigration's visa categories simply do not include a "purchase a home, receive residency" track.
+As of early 2026, buying residential property in the Philippines does not qualify you for any residency visa on its own, because no Philippine immigration category uses property ownership as the eligibility test.

 Is there any residency visa directly linked to property ownership in the Philippines right now?

-Buying a primary residence (your main home) does not qualify you for any Philippine residency visa, because the immigration system treats property purchases as a personal financial decision rather than an immigration pathway.
+Buying a primary residence (your main home) does not qualify you for any Philippine visa, because the SRRV is structured around a required bank deposit and program compliance, not around whether you own the place where you live.

-Similarly, buying a rental or investment property does not qualify you for residency either, since even the SIRV (investor visa) requires investment in BOI-approved economic activities rather than passive real estate holdings.
+Similarly, buying a rental or investment property does not qualify you for residency either, and the SIRV (Special Investor's Resident Visa) requires a minimum USD 75,000 investment in eligible economic activities endorsed by the Board of Investments, which typically does not include purchasing a residential rental unit.

 Can real estate investment lead to citizenship in the Philippines?